survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 Patching is needed still as you have to make the application side aware of hot loading.

 T> This tweak is not required in the future as *react-hot-loader* evolves.
-It is possible to inject an empty module for `'react-hot-loader/patch'` if it detects that production environment is used.
+It's possible to inject an empty module for `'react-hot-loader/patch'` if it detects that production environment is used.
 For now, this extra tweak is needed.

 ## Setting Up the Application